renovatebot/renovate/docs/development/issue-labeling.md

 Add the label `help wanted` to indicate that we need the original poster or someone else to do some work or it is unlikely to get done.

-Add a label `reproduction needed` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
+Add a label `reproduction:needed` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.
-Add the label `reproduced` once there is a public reproduction.
+Add the label `reproduction:provided` once there is a public reproduction.
+A developer will add the `reproduction:confirmed` once they have checked and confirmed the reproduction.

 Add a label `duplicate` to issues/PRs that are a duplicate of an earlier issue/PR.